 Given the prospect of the functionality on the left being improved, the relationship to the corresponding functionality was identified as either weak or strong and positive or negative.
 This set the basis to identify the dependencies for the secondary and teriatry effects that an improvement or alteration would have on the overall SoS.
 Although these initial dependencies have been identified, it is necessary that the specific equations for each of these correlations be deteremined.
 That is recommended follow-on work.

 Once the logical architecture had been laid out, the team was able to identify the key physical components of the SoS.
 The physical hierarchy was developed from a SoS perspective, the team leveraged the required capabilities, system functions and mission scenario to derive the top level components.
-Once the hierarchy was in place a relationship matrix was created.
+Once the hierarchy was in place, a relationship matrix was created.
 As shown in Figure X, the matrix identified which components were utilized to satisfy the given function.
 This allowed the team to analyze which components had the greatest breadth of impact on the functions.
 Additionally, it allowed the team to prioritize the components for potential materiel changes, based upon functional impacts.